 Try to imagine a property that extends up to 1,000 square miles.
 In rural areas of Canada and Alaska, a pack’s territory may extend 300 to 1,000 square miles.
 Wolves in more populated regions like Minnesota boast a more modest 25- to 150-square-mile territory.
 Living, hunting and playing in packs as highly social animals, they often travel more than a dozen miles each day.

-Once widespread throughout North America, Central America, Europe, Asia and even parts of Africa, the gray wolf now exists primarily in parts of the northern United States, Canada and Eurasia (although there are small populations in other areas like Arizona, southern Europe, Scandinavia, Egypt and Ethiopia).
-But wherever it’s found, the gray wolf retains its legendary and mythological status among the animal kingdom.
+Once widespread throughout North America, Central America, Europe, Asia and even parts of Africa, the gray wolf now exists primarily in parts of the northern United States, Canada and Eurasia.
+Small populations exist in other areas like Arizona, southern Europe, Scandinavia, Egypt and Ethiopia.
+And the Arctic wolf—a sub-species of the gray wolf—lives in the Arctic regions of North America and Greenland.

-Search for the gray wolves of Yellowstone in the summer and fall on Nat Hab’s immersive 7-day Hidden Yellowstone & Grand Teton Safari and 5-day Wild Yellowstone Explorer, or seek them out in the winter on our Yellowstone: Ultimate Wolf & Wildlife Safari and Yellowstone Wolf Quest Photo Expedition for photographers.
+Search for the gray wolves of Yellowstone in the summer and fall on Nat Hab’s immersive 7-day Hidden Yellowstone & Grand Teton Safari and 5-day Wild Yellowstone Explorer.

 aww